 Descriptive statistics

-T-test results for baseline and follow-up outcomes and mediating variables (intervention and control group) are shown in Table 1.
+The t test results for baseline and follow-up outcomes and mediating variables (intervention and control group) are shown in Table 1.
+Pearson correlations between the study variables are shown in Table 2.

 Direct and indirect effects

-We examined mediators of PLH intervention on reduction of substance use among parents\caregivers and their children, through three potential mediators: parenting stress, parental depression, and family poverty, at follow-up test (5–9 months following the intervention).
+We examined three potential mediators (parenting stress, parental depression, and family poverty) of the effect of PLH intervention on reduction of substance use among parents/caregivers and their children at the follow-up test (5–9 months following the intervention).

-Table 2 shows total, direct and indirect effect of each mediator on the outcome of the study.
+Table 3 shows the total, direct and indirect effect of each mediator on the outcome of the study.
 At the first step of the analyses, each mediator was tested individually.
-At the second step, all mediators were tested in a Structural Equation Model (SEM) simultaneously.
+At the second step, all mediators were tested in an SEM simultaneously.

-The results of the measurement fit model were χ2 = 284.89, df = 142, P < .000, as the values of CFI = .931 and RMSEA = .043 showed a good model fit.
-Structural equation modeling was also used to test the direct and indirect (mediation) effects of the PLH intervention and the potential mediators on substance use among parents\caregivers and their children.
+In the results of the measurement-fit model, the values of the CFI (.931) and RMSEA (.043) showed a good model fit (χ2 = 284.89; df = 142; P < .000).
+Structural equation modeling was also used to test the direct and indirect (mediation) effects of the PLH intervention and the potential mediators on substance use among parents/caregivers and their children.
 The model shown in Figure 1 represents the model fit for all the variables of the study.
-The results of the theoretical model were χ2 = 369.28, df = 159, P < .000, as the values of the CFI = .904 and RMSEA = .049 showed a good model fit.
+In the results of the theoretical model, the values of the CFI (.904) and RMSEA (.049) showed a good model fit (χ2 = 369.28; df = 159; P < .000).

-The results of the SEM have shown that PLH intervention has a significant effect on reducing parental substance use (ß = -.167, P = .000) and adolescent substance use (ß = -.090, P = .043) at follow-up test (5–9 months).
-In addition, findings showed that PLH intervention has a significant effect on reducing parental depression (ß = -.255, P = .000), parenting stress (ß = -.151, P = .002) and family poverty (ß = -.288, P = .000), at follow-up test.
+The results of the SEM showed that the PLH intervention had a significant effect on reducing parental substance use (β = –.167; P < .001) and adolescent substance use (β = –.090; P < .05) at the follow-up test 5 to 9 months after the intervention.
+In addition, the findings showed that the PLH intervention had a significant effect on reducing parental depression (β = –.255; P < .001), parenting stress (β = –.151; P < .05) and family poverty (β = –.288; P < .001) at the follow-up test.

-Mediation analyses was examined using Bootstrap in AMOS.
-The results presented in Figure 1 indicate that the PLH intervention effect on parental substance use reduction among parents\caregivers ran through one indirect pathway: reduction in parental depression.
-At follow-up test (5–9 months) PLH intervention had contributed to reduction in parental depression (ß = -.255, P < .001).
-There was no pathway from PLH intervention to parental substance use through parenting stress or family poverty.
-In other words, parenting stress and family poverty do not serve as mediators in the association between PLH intervention and reduced parental substance use.
-Furthermore, there were no pathways from PLH intervention to adolescent substance use through parenting stress, parental depression or family poverty.
-However, findings showed a significant positive correlation between parental substance use and adolescent substance use (ß = .174, P = .006).
-The higher the levels of substance use among parents, the higher the levels of substance use among their children.
+Mediation analysis was examined using Bootstrap in AMOS.
+The results presented in Figure 1 indicate that the PLH intervention’s effect on reducing parental substance use among parents/caregivers was associated with one indirect mediation pathway: reduction in parental depression.
+At the follow-up test (5–9 months), the PLH intervention had contributed to a reduction in parental depression (β = –.255; 95% CI = –11 to .01; P < .001).
+There was no association between parenting stress or family poverty and the effect of PLH intervention on parental substance use.
+Essentially, parenting stress and family poverty did not serve as mediators in the association between the PLH intervention and reduced parental substance use.
+Furthermore, parenting stress, parental depression and family poverty were not mediators in the effect of the PLH intervention on adolescent substance use.

 Discussion